top of page

 Running TV Ads in Japan can be Expensive

-Optimize Ad Length
+Optimise Ad Length

-One effective way to reduce costs is to optimize the length of your TV commercials.
+One effective way to reduce costs is to optimise the length of your TV commercials.
 Instead of opting for the standard 30-second spot, consider shorter formats like 15-second ads.
 These can be equally impactful if crafted well and significantly lower your advertising expenses.

-Utilize Non-Prime Time Slots
+Utilise Non-Prime Time Slots

 Advertising during non-prime time slots can be more cost-effective while reaching a substantial audience.
 Early morning, late night or mid-afternoon slots are typically less expensive than prime time but can still deliver your message effectively to the right audience.